ammarm08/blagh/README.md

 ```

 These will be imported in the order they are listed.
 Name conflicts will result in a compile error.
 Names are scoped to block type.
 You cannot have name reassignment.

-That is, all globals need to have unique names, and all variables need to have unique names, but there can be a variable `$title$` and a global `$title$`.
-Because they are operating on different scopes (one on the content section and the other on the template html), they will not conflict and thus there's no compile error.